huggingface/blog/fine-tune-whisper.md

 For instance, taking an audio sample with a sampling rate of 16kHz and listening to it with a sampling rate of 8kHz will make the audio sound as though it's in half-speed.
-In the same way, passing audio with the wrong sampling rate can falter an ASR model expecting one sampling rate and receiving another.
+In the same way, passing audio with the wrong sampling rate can falter an ASR model that expects one sampling rate and receives another.
 The Whisper feature extractor expects audio inputs with a sampling rate of 16kHz, so we need to match our inputs to this value.
-We don't want to inadvertently train an ASR system on slow-motion speech 😉
+We don't want to inadvertently train an ASR system on slow-motion speech!

 The Whisper feature extractor performs two operations.
 It first pads/truncates a batch of audio samples such that all samples have an input length of 30s.
 Samples shorter than 30s are padded to 30s